Privacy Notice

 We also use contact details validation services to update your contact details – this involves us sharing the latest contact details we hold with companies who match these against other databases and provide us with new information where possibleWe also use information you’ve made publicly available online to update your contact details.

-2. Research into the topics that affect your life
+2. Research into the issues that affect your life

 Survey research data